cytoscape/cytoscape.js-edgehandles/README.md

  * `cyedgehandles.start` : when starting to drag on the handle
  * `cyedgehandles.stop` : when the handle is released
  * `cyedgehandles.complete` : when the handle has been released and edges are created
- * `cyedgehandles.cancel` : when the handle has been released but not on a valid target
+ * `cyedgehandles.cancel` : when the handle has been released but not on a valid target.
+The renderedPosition where the handle as releases is available as an extra paramater to the listener.

 On the target node: